You are here

 The N-VA is a party that puts socio-economic responsibility high on the agenda.
 We believe in the merits of a free-market economy and believe that the government must give individuals and companies all the opportunities possible to take initiatives.
 The government must, however, also determine a standardising and regulating framework and organise the solidarity between stronger and weaker people.
 This solidarity must be organised in a transparent, efficient and effective manner.
 It cannot become a hammock, so to speak, but should rather function as a safety net.
 Or better yet: as a trampoline.

-The N-VA is therefore certainly not a-liberal party.
+The N-VA is therefore certainly not a NEO The National Employment Office (RVA/ONEM) is a federal public agency that primarily protects the rights to unemployment insurance in Belgium.
+The NEO is the largest public social security agency in Belgium.
+The NEO’s key missions include determining the right to and the amount of unemployment benefits for involuntary unemployment.
+Job placement and job training have been the competences of the Regions and Communities since 1989. neo -liberal party.
 It does not stand for a laissez-faire approach.
 On the other hand, we do believe that the government must focus on its core tasks and leave the remaining adequate space to be filled with the free initiatives of citizens and companies.

 Is the N-VA a progressive or conservative party with regard to ethics?